- On which side of the street should I be parked?

 How do I start a neighborhood watch group in my neighborhood?

-First, find concerned neighbors who are willing to commit some energy to improving the well being of your neighborhood.
+First, find concerned neighbors who are willing to commit some energy to improving the well being of generic modafinil.
 Next, set up a meeting with neighbors to help organize the group.
 Then contact a Community Service Unit Officer at 483-7711.
 This officer will attend your meeting, aid you in completing required registration forms and facilitate your group in achieving your goals.

 How do I apply for a job with the department?